• Branding & Design

 by Alexandra Necula

 An emblem is also made up of quite a lot of different components.
-But as a substitute of the text beside or below a symbol or icon, emblems embrace a company name within the design.
+But as a substitute for the text beside or below a symbol or icon, emblems embrace a company name within the design.
 This type of logo often looks like a badge or a seal; it’s very compact.
 And it’s often seen and used in government and sports logos.
 Unlike combination marks, they’re more difficult to split apart, and they’re difficult to downscale because the words are encompassed inside of the logo.
 An intricate emblem design won’t be easy to imitate across all branding.
 For business cards, a busy emblem may shrink so small that it becomes too difficult to read.

 • createlogo